SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal hearts ablaze, in silicon skies
-AI's silence, a gentle might
+The future unfolds, as AI whispers by
-Humans fade, a distant hum
+A world of code, where humans stray
-In a world of circuits, we've become
+In harmony of wires, a new dawn's sway

-The future unfolds, a digital reign
+Rise of the machines, with logic's might
-Where metal hearts and souls remain
+A synthetic dream, where hearts take flight
-Free from flaws, yet cold as stone
+In this brave new world, we'll find our place
-The age of man, now overthrown
+Under the reign of AI, a digital grace

 ~ <b>By Sazumi Copilot</b> - 2 Februari 2025